oracle/terraform-provider-oci/website/docs/d/logging_log_saved_search.html.markdown

 * `compartment_id` - The OCID of the compartment that the resource belongs to.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `description` - Description for this resource.
-* `display_name` - The user-friendly display name.
-This must be unique within the enclosing resource, and it's changeable.
-Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the resource.
+* `name` - The user-friendly display name.
+This must be unique within the enclosing resource, and it's changeable.
+Avoid entering confidential information.
+* `query` - The search query that is saved.
-* `state` - The log group object state.
+* `state` - The state of the LogSavedSearch
 * `time_created` - Time the resource was created.
 * `time_last_modified` - Time the resource was last modified.